phantomaton-ai/smarkup/README.md

 ## Limitations

 - The `smarkup` parser does not currently support comments or other advanced features.
-It is designed for a specific use case of defining project-related directives.
 - The parser is case-sensitive, so the directive names and argument keys must match exactly.
 - The parser does not perform any validation or error-checking on the input string.
 It is the responsibility of the user to ensure that the input is correctly formatted.